-When you hear the name you undoubtedly think about a rush of power and flying, but be prepared, it’s not an instant high.
+When you hear the name, you’ll undoubtedly think about a rush of adrenaline that happens when flying, but be prepared, since it’s not an instant high.
 The Jet Fuel Strain takes a few moments, so be ready to taxi to take off when using it.
-This hybrid strain is also known as G6 and is a cross between several Diesel strains, specifically the Aspen OG and High Country, with hints of the OG Kush and Sour Diesel.
+This hybrid strain is also known as G6, and is a cross between several Diesel strains – specifically Aspen OG and High Country, with hints of OG Kush and Sour Diesel.
 The effect is very much a cerebral high.
 It’s a 60% sativa-dominant hybrid, with about 16-20% THC and below 1% CBD.

-These medium sized nugs are more elongated than round, and are typical of the sativa flowers.
-They are light, airy or fluffy, and bend out from their stems.
-The leaves are brownish green, more olive than green, and the pistils are typically orange, but have been known to have the darker red ones.
-When cured, the buds are sticky with the trichomes which glisten like wet glitter.
+These medium-sized nugs are more elongated than round, and are typical of the sativa flowers.
+They are light, airy and fluffy, and bend out from their stems.
+The leaves are brownish-green, like a rich and deep olive, and the pistils are typically orange, but have been known to be a darker red shade as well.
+When cured, the buds are sticky with trichomes that glisten like wet glitter.

 Depending on your experience and sensitivities, you may experience the typical dry mouth (cotton mouth) and or dry eyes.
 As always when partaking, remain hydrated by drinking plenty of water and that will help counter these side effects.
 Novices or those with heightened sensitivity may experience some of the more rarely reported side effects.